dahtah/imager/README.md

 Imager is an image/video processing package for R, based on [http://cimg.sourceforge.net/](CImg), a C++ library by David Tschumperlé.
 CImg provides an easy-to-use and consistent API for image processing, which imager largely replicates.
 CImg supports images in up to four dimensions, which makes it suitable for applications like video processing/hyperspectral imaging/MRI.

+## Warning: experimental branch!!!

+This is the experimental branch of imager, which contains new/untested features!
+It has more external dependencies than the main branch, you'll need:
+- libfftw3
+- libpng
+- libjpeg

 ## How to install

 ### The package